The 10 Worst Grand Prairie Suburbs For 2022

-Not everyone is cut out for city life.
-Some people would prefer to live in the cities and towns that surround Grand Prairie.
+The suburbs of Grand Prairie call to all types of people looking to escape city life.
+Some people would prefer to live in the cities and towns that surround Grand Prairie to avoid all the hustle and bustle.

-Today, we'll use science and data to determine which Grand Prairie 'burbs need a little tender loving care - the sore thumbs of the Grand Prairie area if you will.
-Realistically, you can't expect all the suburbs to live up to Grand Prairie proper, although Highland Park certainly tries.
+Today, we’ll use Saturday Night Science to determine which Grand Prairie ‘burbs need a little tender loving care – the sore thumbs of the Grand Prairie area if you will.
+Realistically, you can only expect some of the suburbs to live up to Grand Prairie proper, although University Park certainly tries.

 We examined the 69 biggest suburbs of Grand Prairie to find out the worst places to live.
 And while you won't necessarily find them on the worst places to live in Texas lists, these ten places are a little too far downwind of Grand Prairie in terms of quality of life.

-Here are the 10 worst suburbs around Grand Prairie for 2022:
+The 10 worst suburbs around Grand Prairie for 2023

 1. Hutchins